CDJdplus/CDJdplus/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 I’m currently a 2-year master student in Fudan University
+- 🎓 I’m currently a second-year master student in Fudan University
 - 🔭 Exploring new technologies on deep learning
 - 🤔 Looking for a Ph.D. position for computer science (2025 fall)